 Choose Your Luggage Wisely & Save Money in Iceland by Packing Key Essentials

 Bringing your shopping essentials with you can help keep your costs down when you visit Iceland and also leave you with more time to explore the natural wonders when you are there.
 It is perfectly fine to pack tea, coffee and other condiments with you as long as they meet your airline’s requirements.
-So whatever you need, cuppa soups, chocolates, crisps etc may all be items you want to consider packing to bring along with you.
+So whatever you need, cuppa soups, chocolates, crisps etc…just pack them to bring along with you!

 You may even find checking in a bag for your flight may be a better option to ensure you have your essentials to save you money during your trip.

-Buy a refillable water bottle to take to Iceland
+Iceland Money Saving Tips – Buy a refillable water bottle

 The cost to buy a bottle of water in Iceland is around £4, this can add up on your trip to Iceland and buying bottled water can easily become an unnecessary purchase.
 Icelandic water is one of the cleanest you will come across, it is said to even be better than bottled water.
 I can verify it tastes amazing!